nikbearbrown/INFO_7375/README.md

 In this seminar we do research in Computational Skepticism, that is, building systems to answer the question "Why Should I Trust an Algorithms Predictions?”

 As a group, students and any collaborators will be writing a book called "Computational Skepticism."
-Small groups of students will collaborate writing a chapter.
+Small groups of students will collaborate on writing a chapter.
 Two students have already started on their chapter on model interpretability, so you can see what the beginnings of this process looks like here [https://maheshwarappa-a.gitbook.io/ads/](https://maheshwarappa-a.gitbook.io/ads/)

 Once completed the Computational Skepticism book will be available for free online and published with an ISBN through the Banataba project through a publishing site such as https://www.Blurb.com.